octree-gva/decidim-in-docker/README.md

 # TODOS
+- [ ] Proper NGinx config (actually it forces https://, not really ok for development)
 - [ ] Configuring environments for secrets and 12-factors good practices
 - [ ] Steps docker build for testing (chromium and stuff)
 - [ ] Analyse launcher from discuss and see feasibility